-Active Ingredient: Oxymetazoline hydrochloride Dosage Form; Route: Cream; topical Recommended Studies: Two options: (1) in vitro studies or (2) an in vivo study with clinical endpoint
+Active Ingredient: Oxymetazoline hydrochloride

+Dosage Form; Route: Cream; topical

+Recommended Studies: Two options: (1) two in vitro bioequivalence studies and other characterization tests or (2) one in vivo bioequivalence study with clinical endpoint

-1. Option 1: In vitro studies
+I. Option 1: Two in vitro bioequivalence studies and other characterization tests

-To qualify for the in vitro option to demonstrate bioequivalence for oxymetazoline hydrochloride topical cream, 1% the following criteria should be met:
+To demonstrate bioequivalence for oxymetazoline hydrochloride topical cream, 1% using in vitro studies, the following criteria should be met:

-- A. The test product should contain no difference in inactive ingredients or in other aspects of the formulation relative to the reference product in the same packaging configuration (tube or pump) that may significantly affect the local or systemic availability of the active ingredient.
-For example, if the test and reference products are qualitatively (Q1) and quantitatively (Q2) the same, as defined in the guidance for industry ANDA Submissions Refuse-to-Receive Standards and the criteria below are also satisfied, the bioequivalence of the test product with respect to the reference product may be established using a characterization based (in vitro) bioequivalence approach. - B. The test and reference products in the same packaging configuration (tube or pump) should be physically and structurally similar based upon an acceptable comparative physicochemical characterization of a minimum of three batches of the test and three batches (as available) of the reference product.
-The test and reference product batches should ideally represent the product at different ages throughout its shelf-life.
-The comparison of the test and reference products should include characterizations of the following physical and structural attributes: - i.
-Assessment of visual appearance - ii.
-Microscopic examination with representative high resolution microscopic images at multiple magnifications - iii.
-Analysis of globule size distribution - iv.
-Analysis of the rheological behavior which may be characterized using a rheometer that is appropriate for monitoring the non-Newtonian flow behavior of semi-solid dosage forms.
-The following evaluations are recommended:
+- 1. The test product should contain no difference in inactive ingredients or in other aspects of the formulation relative to the reference standard in the same packaging configuration (tube or pump) that may significantly affect the local or systemic availability of the active ingredient.
+For example, if the test product and reference standard are qualitatively (Q1) and quantitatively (Q2) the same, as defined in the most recent version of the FDA guidance for industry on ANDA Submissions Refuse-to-Receive Standardsa, and the criteria below are also satisfied, the bioequivalence of the test product may be established using a characterization-based bioequivalence approach. - 2.
+The test product and reference standard in the same packaging configuration (tube or pump) should have the same physicochemical and structural (Q3) attributes, based upon acceptable comparative Q3 characterization tests with a minimum of three batches of the test product and three batches (as available) of the reference standard.
+The test product and reference standard batches should ideally represent the product at different ages throughout its shelf life.
+Refer to the most recent version of the FDA guidance for industry on Physicochemical and Structural (O3) Characterization of Topical Drug